leanprover-community/mathlib3/docs/elan.md

 At this point you can already create some Lean file in `my_playground/src`: say `test.lean`.

-1. Now launch VScode.
+1. Now launch VS Code.
-   (If you did not re-login after installing Elan, then you have to launch VScode from a terminal that has sourced `$HOME/.elan/env`.)
 2. Click "File -> Open folder" (Ctrl-K Ctrl-O) and open `my_plaground`.
 3. Open the file `test.lean`.
 4. Type Ctrl-Shift-Enter to open the Lean message window.